 - 4.1.
-51 representations have been received from members of the public.
-All the representations are expressing objections to the application, and these are included, in full, at Appendix 2 (page 97).
-Most of the representations received made comment on the need for this kind of store in the area, anti-social behaviour linked to the sale of alcohol, parking concerns and noise that would emanate from the increase of traffic.
-The concerns of need, parking or increased traffic would have been concerns for the planning process.
-They would have been taken into consideration during the premises planning application which the planning authority granted.
-The matters concerning anti-social behaviour must be taken into consideration under the procedures as set out in the Licensing Act 2003. - 4.2.
+21 representations have been received from members of the public and 2 representations from local ward members.
+All the representations are expressing objections to the application, and these are included, in full, at Appendix 4.
+Most of the representations received made comment on the need for this kind of store in the area for the times requested, anti-social behaviour linked to the sale of late-night refreshments, litter and noise that would emanate from patrons in their vehicles.
+The concerns of need or increased traffic would have been concerns for the planning process which would have been taken into consideration during the planning application for the premises which the planning authority granted.
+The matters concerning anti-social behaviour and litter must be taken into consideration under the procedures as set out in the Licensing Act 2003. - 4.2.
 The Guidance sets out at 8.13 the role of "other persons": -